Oil Region National Heritage Area | The Valley that Changed the World

 In 2020 the ORA received a $300,000 Community-Wide Assessment Grant from the Environmental Protection Agency to assess and redevelop several Brownfields along the Allegheny River, and in 2022 received an additional $500,000 for the same work along the Route 8 corridor between Oil City and Franklin.
 As the ORA’s testing and assessment of these Brownfield sites continues, leadership will pursue additional grants for cleanup and redevelopment efforts.

 ORA President and CEO John R. Phillips, II serves as the Redevelopment Manager and acts as the ORA’s liaison with the EPA and the PA Department of Environmental Protection (DEP).
-He is supported by Debbie Sobina, Executive Vice-President.
+He is supported by Debbie Sobina, Executive Vice President.

 The Fuchs Lubricants property in Emlenton is the Brownfield site owned the longest by the ORA and one of several locations prioritized for assessment.